OfficeDev/Microsoft-Teams-Samples/samples/requirement-targeting-oneway-dependency/nodejs/README.md

 ## Prerequisites

--  Microsoft M365/Teams is installed and you have an account (not a guest account)
+-  Microsoft 365, Teams is installed and you have an account (not a guest account)

 -  To test locally, [NodeJS](https://nodejs.org/en/download/) must be installed on your development machine (version 16.14.2  or higher)